alan-turing-institute/alexa-room-finder/docs/room-finder.md

 # The Alexa SDK API

-This brief section is intended to help you use the Alexa SDK Node Module without understanding exactly what's up under the hood.
-First, do check out Amazon's basic [SDK documentation](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
-You will also likely need the context of the overall [Alexa documentation.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide).
-If you want to know how the SDK works on the backend check out my alexa-sdk documentation.
+This brief section is intended to help you use the [alexa-sdk](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) Node Module without understanding exactly what's up under the hood.
+First, do check out Amazon's basic [alexa-sdk documentation](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/README.md).
+You will also likely need the context of the overall [Alexa Skills Kit documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide).
+If you want to know how the SDK works under the hood check out [docs/alexa-sdk](./alexa-sdk).

-To just summarize their documentation, the Alexa SDK works on an 'listener' system, where it sets up a handler (which is actually an extension of a Node [EventEmitter](https://nodejs.org/api/events.html)) that listens for particular events, then 'emits' other events in response.
-You set up the intents to listen for, then emit an event in response.
-They have a preregistered set of listeners (`':tell'`, `':ask'`, `':askWithCard'`, `':tellWithCard'`, `':tellWithLinkAccountCard'`, `':askWithLinkAccountCard'`, `':responseReady'`, `':saveState'`, and `':saveStateError'`) that you can emit to.
-These will push the parameters you give them to Alexa, and sort the rest of the response object for you.
-It will only work in AWS Lambda.
+To just summarize their documentation, the Alexa SDK works on an 'listener' system, where it sets up a handler - which is basically just a Node [EventEmitter](https://nodejs.org/api/events.html) - that listens for particular events, then 'emits' other events in response.
+You set up the intents to listen for, and what to send back.
+The EventEmitter also has a preregistered set of listeners (`':tell'`, `':ask'`, `':askWithCard'`, `':tellWithCard'`, `':tellWithLinkAccountCard'`, `':askWithLinkAccountCard'`, `':responseReady'`, `':saveState'`, and `':saveStateError'`), which will push the parameters you send them to Alexa, and sort the rest of the response object for you.
+This whole process will only work in AWS Lambda.

 Now some details that I think are poorly covered by documentation.

 #### Can I emit between different handlers and state handlers?

 Yes, you very much can.
-All the handlers are actually registered together in one big ['EventEmitter'](https://nodejs.org/api/events.html), known from here on out as `handler`; to allow this without overlapping intent names, intents with states are actually listening for `IntentName_STATEAPPENDED`.
+All the handlers are actually registered together in one big [EventEmitter](https://nodejs.org/api/events.html), known from here on out as `handler`; to allow this without overlapping intent names, intents with states are actually listening for `IntentName_STATEAPPENDED`.

 When Lambda gets an intent from the Echo, the SDK just appends the state on to the intent before emitting it to the handler.
 The issue this means that if you write `this.emit('BookIntent')` within any of the state handlers, it will always just call the 'BookIntent' of the 'stateless' handlers.
-Therefore if you want to call the 'BookIntent' in \_CONFIRMMODE, you have to use `this.emitWithState('BookIntent')` with the correct `this.handler.state`.
+Therefore if you want to call the 'BookIntent' in \_CONFIRMMODE, you have to use `this.emitWithState('BookIntent')` with the correct `this.handler.state` set.

 #### So how does emitWithState work?